yukikurage/jelly-docs/docs/en/core-concepts/static-html.md

 ## Component

-`el` and `el'` are functions to create a single element Component.
+`el` and `el'` are functions to create a single element Component. `el` can take props, whereas `el'` cannot. `text` is a function to creates a text node Component.

-`el` can take props, whereas `el'` cannot.
+Props represent attributes and event handlers.
+You can define attributes using the `:=` operator.

-and `text` is a function to creates a text node Component.
+### Example

 ```purescript
 component = el "h1" [ "class" := "title" ] do